SinisterSpatula/RetroflagGpiGuides/Controls_Updater_Menu.md

 ## Things to keep in mind:
 If you have previously setup your key bindings in one of the standalone cores, it is helpful to reset them back to default settings (usually by deleting it's config file, check the [retropie wiki](https://github.com/RetroPie/RetroPie-Setup/wiki/) for the core in question to find the config file location).
 Our controller scripts  are based on default bindings.
 If you want to check if a script has been written for a core, [check the script here.](https://github.com/SinisterSpatula/Gpi2/blob/master/xboxdrvstart.sh)  Controller Diagrams are [located here](https://photos.app.goo.gl/iM52fxLmjadTocyk8)

-* If you have suggestions for improving these control maps, please add your comments or questions.
+* If you have suggestions for improving these control maps, please [add your comments or questions here.](https://github.com/SinisterSpatula/Gpi2/issues/2)